 If we’re going to thrive as a Church, we must stop viewing what we do now against how we’ve always done it.
 To think outside of the box, we no longer use the box as the lens through which we look but rather God’s Word.
 That’s the foundation on which we build our new structures.

 Is there biblical precedence for thinking outside of the box?

 We do have precedence for thinking outside of the box with Jesus.

 Jesus lived in a world steeped in tradition where the phrase “But we’ve always done it this way” would have been the way of life.
-He enters the scene in a most untraditional way … a virgin birth, born in a manger.
-His teaching, healings, and miracles varied.
+He enters the scene in a most nontraditional way … a virgin birth, born in a manger.
+The methodology used in His teaching, healings, and miracles varied.
 He did not serve people the same way each time but rather tailored what He did to the moment.
 He raised women to a higher plateau than common for that day.
+Some of the activities of Jesus and His disciples went so much against status quo that it disturbed, even angered, the religious leaders.
 After being killed on the cross, He came to life proving that He could conquer death and sin.
 Who had ever done that before?